mhartl/pivotal-github/README.md

 ### git story-pull-request

-`git story-pull-request` opens the proper remote URI to issue a pull request for the current branch (OS&nbsp;X&ndash;only):
+`git story-pull-request` opens the proper remote URL to issue a pull request for the current branch (OS&nbsp;X&ndash;only):

     $ git story-pull-request